 Most broken jowls will heal completely after treatment, but the trauma can be unforgettable.
 If you or a loved one has been the victim of a situation that ended in a broken jaw, Jonathan Perkins Injury Lawyers can help determine if you are eligible for compensation.

 We have a proven track record of obtaining the maximum compensation for individuals like you.
-We are proud to protect the rights of Connecticut’s citizens, and have offices conveniently located in New Haven, Hartford and Bridgeport, serving the following areas:
+We are proud to protect the rights of Connecticut’s citizens, and have offices conveniently located in New Haven, Hartford and Bridgeport, serving cities across the Constitution State

-Get more information on how our CT personal injury lawyers can help you.
-Call us at 1-800-PERKINS (outside of Connecticut, call 203-397-1283,) today to share the details of your case with one of the professionals on our intake team, and get connected quickly to an attorney with expertise and experience related to your case.
+Get more information on how our Connecticut personal injury lawyers can help you.
+Call us at 800-PERKINS today to share the details of your case with one of the professionals on our intake team, and get connected quickly to an attorney with expertise and experience related to your case.

-Start your 100% Confidential, 100% Free Consultation now by filling out the Case Evaluation form at the top of this page.
+Start your 100% Confidential, 100% Free Consultation now by filling out the Case Evaluation form.